 RAMP1 (Receptor Activity Modifying Protein 1) is a Protein Coding gene.
-Diseases associated with RAMP1 include migraine with or without aura 1.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Diseases associated with RAMP1 include Migraine With Or Without Aura 1.
+Among its related pathways are Presynaptic function of Kainate receptors and Signaling by GPCR.
 GO annotations related to this gene include receptor activity and coreceptor activity.
 An important paralog of this gene is RAMP2.

 UniProtKB/Swiss-Prot for RAMP1 Gene

 Transports the calcitonin gene-related peptide type 1 receptor (CALCRL) to the plasma membrane.
 Acts as a receptor for calcitonin-gene-related peptide (CGRP) together with CALCRL.